cortexproject/cortex/docs/blocks-storage/store-gateway.md

 For each block belonging to a store-gateway shard, the store-gateway loads its `meta.json`, the `deletion-mark.json` and the index-header.
 Once a block is loaded on the store-gateway, it's ready to be queried by queriers.
 When the querier queries blocks through a store-gateway, the response will contain the list of actually queried block IDs.
 If a querier tries to query a block which has not been loaded by a store-gateway, the querier will either retry on a different store-gateway (if blocks replication is enabled) or fail the query.

-Blocks can be replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.replication-factor`.
+Blocks can be replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.sharding-ring.replication-factor`.
 The blocks replication is used to protect from query failures caused by some blocks not loaded by any store-gateway instance at a given time like, for example, in the event of a store-gateway failure or while restarting a store-gateway instance (e.g. during a rolling update).

 This feature can be enabled via `-store-gateway.sharding-enabled=true` and requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML config options).